cheme/cheme.github.io/content/posts/process1.md

 Suspend can result in two behavior :

-- YieldReturn::Return : the state is stored in service and we exit from execution (will be restore later from handle)
+-YieldReturn::Return : the state is stored in service and we exit from execution (will be restore later from handle)
-- YieldReturn::Loop : the Yield and spawn lead to a context switch and Unyield will pursue exection at this point so in this case we only need to redo the command which leads to suspend.
+-YieldReturn::Loop : the Yield and spawn lead to a context switch and Unyield will pursue exection at this point so in this case we only need to redo the command which leads to suspend.

   * Handle